dbos-inc/dbos-docs/docs/cloud-tutorials/timetravel-debugging.md

 - DBOS will allow you to step thru transaction functions that aborted when originally executed, but will always throw their recorded errors regardless of what the function returned during debugging.
 This allows consistent execution under the debugger for database errors that were caused by non-deterministic factors (e.g., database lock contentions).
-- DBOS debugger exclusively uses recorded outputs for communicators without providing an opportunity to step through the code, because communicators may contain unexpected side effects.
+- DBOS debugger exclusively uses recorded outputs for steps without providing an opportunity to step through the code, because steps may contain unexpected side effects.
-  For example, if a communicator sent an email to the user at run time, an email would not be sent out during debugging sessions.
+  For example, if a step sent an email to the user at run time, an email would not be sent out during debugging sessions.

 ### Configurations